flurmbo/react-duration-picker/README.md

 # Installation

 Currently you'll have to clone the repository yourself from Github.
-I hope to add the project to the npm registry in the near future.
+The project will be added to the npm registry in the near future.

 # Usage